 Bear, horse and dog teeth, polished axes and pottery pieces, the head of an arrow made of grey silex (among others) have been found.

 Anyhow the jewell of the Covered Alley remains the noteworthy sculpture on the vertical stone, at the entrance to the monument.
 This sculpture is the most ancient known in Normandy and it is iteized in foreign countries.
 Specialists consider it belongs to the world patrimony (only five specimen exist in the world).
 It is called "Death Godess" or "Funeral Godess" or sometimes "Fertility Godess".
 It has been moulded in resin on July 1985 and it is exposed in five museums.

-More pictures of Dampsmesnil covered alley, end of
+More pictures of Dampsmesnil covered alley,

 December at sunset